Catalytic entanglement transformations with noisy hardware: Conclusions and outlook

 In this paper, we have compared the performance of three different protocols in the presence of state preparation errors and operational errors.
 The three protocols are: non-catalytic EC, catalytic EC and distillation.
 To do this, we have extended the analysis of EC protocols to mixed states and included operational errors.
 We also propose a new method for obtaining POVMs, allowing for a trade-off between the number of communication rounds and required auxiliary qubits given certain system capabilities.

 Through our analysis, we find catalytic EC to be beneficial over distillation if the depolarisation error in the prepared state is small (below 5 percent).
 We have described how to implement EC protocols on a circuit-based quantum system for obtaining Bell states and analysed the effect of operational errors on the performance of the protocols.
 We find that catalytic EC requires operational error rates of $\lesssim0.1$\% due to the relatively high complexity of the POVM measurement circuits.
 This makes catalytic EC relevant for the generation of logical Bell pairs for fault-tolerant, modular quantum computing.
 In particular, recent work~\cite{pattison2024,ataides2025} has shown that encoding of physical Bell pairs into quantum error correcting codes enables high-rate logical Bell pair distillation.
 The logical encoding suppresses operational errors as well as the state preparation error of the logical Bell pair well below 0.1\%.
 Our results show that in this error regime, catalytic EC can achieve both lower infidelity and higher success probability than standard distillation.

-An interesting future direction would be to study the performance of catalytic entanglement concentration for the generation of entangled logical resource states between computing modules in a fault-tolerant modular quantum computer.
+Our current analysis opens up a few interesting future directions.
+One would be to study the performance of catalytic entanglement concentration for the generation of entangled logical resource states between computing modules in a fault-tolerant modular quantum computer similar to Ref.~\cite{marqversen2025}.
+A natural extension of our work would be the extension of our methods to the multipartite case.
+This could be done by extending our methods of finding POVMs to the work in Ref.~\cite{Xin_2007}.
+However, it remains an open question whether the surrogate-state strategy used here to handle mixed states continues to be effective in the multipartite case.
+This difficulty is related to the richer structure of multipartite LOCC transformations and entanglement classes~\cite{multipartite_1, Neven_2021, Li2024identifyingfamilies}, which may complicate the identification of suitable reference states.